WheteThunger/MegaDrones/README.md

   "CanSpawnWhileBuildingBlocked": false,
   "CanFetchWhileBuildingBlocked": false,
   "CanFetchWhileOccupied": false,
-  "CanDespawnWhileOccupied": false,
+  "CanDestroyWhileOccupied": false,
   "DismountPlayersOnFetch": true,
-  "Cooldowns": {
+  "DefaultCooldowns": {
     "SpawnSeconds": 3600,
     "FetchSeconds": 600
+  },
+  "CooldownsRequiringPermission": [
+    {
+      "PermissionSuffix": "long",
+      "SpawnSeconds": 86400,
+      "FetchSeconds": 3600
+    },
+    {
+      "PermissionSuffix": "medium",
+      "SpawnSeconds": 3600,
+      "FetchSeconds": 600
+    },
+    {
+      "PermissionSuffix": "short",
+      "SpawnSeconds": 600,
+      "FetchSeconds": 60
+    },
+    {
+      "PermissionSuffix": "none",
+      "SpawnSeconds": 0,
+      "FetchSeconds": 0
     }
+  ]
 }
 ```

 - `DroneIdentifierPrefix` -- Identifier prefix to give mega drones.
-A random number between 1 and 9999 will be appended.
+A random number between 1 and 9999 will be appended to this.
 - `CamIdentifierPrefix` -- Identifier prefix to give the camera attached to each mega drone.
-A random number between 1 and 9999 will be appended.
+A random number between 1 and 9999 will be appended to this.
+  - The same random number will be used for both the drone and camera.
 - `CanSpawnWhileBuildingBlocked` (`true` or `false`) -- While `true`, players can spawn mega drones while building blocked.
-- `CanFetchWhileBuildingBlocked` (`true` or `false`) -- While `true`, players can fetch their mege drone while building blocked.
+- `CanFetchWhileBuildingBlocked` (`true` or `false`) -- While `true`, players can fetch their mega drone while building blocked.
 - `CanFetchWhileOccupied` (`true` or `false`) -- While `true`, players can fetch their mega drone while it is occupied.
 - `CanDestroyWhileOccupied` (`true` or `false`) -- While `true`, players can destroy their existing mega drone while it is occupied.
 - `DismountPlayersOnFetch` (`true` or `false`) -- While `true`, fetching a mega drone will dismount any players currently on it.
 Only applies if `CanFetchWhileOccupied` is `true`.
+- `DefaultCooldowns` -- Default cooldowns, for players who do not have permission to any entries in `CooldownsRequiringPermission`.
+  - `SpawnSeconds` -- The number of seconds the player must wait after spawning a mega drone, before they can spawn one again.
+    - Note: Each player can have only one mega drone at a time, so reducing a player's cooldown won't allow them to have multiple at once.
+  - `FetchSeconds` -- The number of seconds the player must wait after fetching their mega drone, before they can fetch it again.
+- `CooldownsRequiringPermission` -- List of cooldown configs requiring permission.
+Each one will generate a permission of the format `megadrones.cooldown.<suffix>`.
+Granting one to a player determines their cooldowns.
+  - `PermissionSuffix` -- Determines the generated permission of format `megadrones.cooldown.<suffix>`.
+  - `SpawnSeconds` -- Works like the option of the same name in `DefaultCooldowns`.
+  - `FetchSeconds` -- Works like the option of the same name in `DefaultCooldowns`.

-The definition of "occupied" is when a player is mounted on the computer station, or when any player is standing on the drone if using the Ridable Drones plugin.
+The definition of "occupied" is when a player is mounted on the computer station, or when any player is standing on the drone if using the [Ridable Drones](https://umod.org/plugins/ridable-drones) plugin.

 ## Localization